Dear UAW Member,

 As a union of teachers and researchers, we fight injustice through our work, our collective bargaining, and our activism.
 We have joined with many other unions in centering our most vulnerable communities in this fight, to take on the policies that foster race and income inequality in education, housing, and health care.
 This includes participating in Seattle protests over the past weekend and speaking in solidarity with demands to aggressively prosecute and punish Floyd’s killers.
 However, we must not only react to racist killings.
 We must take action to prevent them.

 The responsibility for Floyd’s death resides both with, and far beyond the individual officers who murdered him.
 Law enforcement is tasked with securing an unjust economic and social order that disproportionately does violence against black, brown, and low-wage communities.
-While anti-bias and de-escalation training are critical, our notion of police accountability remains insufficient without expanding it to address the policies and practices that lead up to these killings.
-We must intervene into the processes that enable and require the decisions made by individual officers in the terrifying final minutes of their victims’ lives.
+While anti-bias and de-escalation training are critical, they will continue to be insufficient without expanding our notion of police accountability to include the processes, policies and practices that lead up to these killings, not only the decisions made by individual officers in the terrifying final minutes of their victims’ lives.

 Recently, police unions such as the Seattle Police Officers Guild have expressed outrage over Floyd’s death as well as a desire to rebuild lost trust in the communities they police.
 We view statements such as these with caution.
 Floyd’s murder was not the result of a few bad officers – it was the outgrowth of the classist and racist role of policing in general.